Chapter 09: Availability Engineering (HPA + PDB)

 - HPA (

-autoscaling/v2) added for backend and frontend in all three environments. - PDB (
+autoscaling/v2) configured for backend and frontend in all environments. - PDB (

-policy/v1) added for backend and frontend in all three environments. - staging/production baseline replicas are 2 for backend and frontend.
+policy/v1) configured for backend and frontend in all environments. - Staging/production baseline replicas are 2+ for both services.

 Drain Day Scenario